SQL Constraints

 );

-This prevents two users from using the same email address.
+As this would prevent two users from using the same email.

 3. PRIMARY KEY Constraint